Assistant General Counsel Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Assistant General Counsels with a lot of experience tend to enjoy higher earnings.
-Relatively untried employees who have less than five years' experience make $80K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $144K.
-On average, Assistant General Counsels make $186K following one to two decades on the job.
-More than 20 years of experience mean a somewhat bigger median paycheck of $198K, but it's not much more than what less experienced people make.
+Assistant General Counsels who reported more years of relevant experience also reported higher earnings.
+Relatively untried employees who have less than five years' experience make $80K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $145K.
+On average, Assistant General Counsels make $185K following one to two decades on the job.
+Respondents who claim more than 20 years of experience may encounter pay that doesn't quite reflect their extensive experience; these veterans report a median income of around $192K.

 Pay Difference by Location